-The maps used in this exercise are web-based.
-Hazards in real-time can be seen in many other datasets - Earthquakes, Hurricanes, Tsunamis - and are animated on NOAA's SOS Explorer® application.
+The map used in this exercise is just one of the many plate tectonic topic datasets - Earthquakes, Volcanoes, Deep-sea Vents, Tsunamis -on NOAA's SOS Explorer® application.
 Get it on your mobile device or Windows computer.
 Then, browse for the Real-time datasets in the app.
 Be sure you have downloaded all of the images before class.